-Online astroturfing, or faking grassroots opinion, crops up at unfortunately regular intervals in discussions of both online PR and online politics.
+Online astroturfing, or faking grassroots opinion, crops up at unfortunately regular intervals in discussions of both online public relations and online politics.
 All the more so with the rise of fake news.

-But it’s got deep historic roots that are rarely mentioned.
+But it has got deep historic roots that are rarely mentioned.

-The story starts in the 4th century BC with the Greeks:
+The story starts at least as far back as the 4th century BC with the Greeks:

 Greek playwrights hired bands of helpers to laugh at their comedies in order to influence the judges.
 The Romans also stacked the audience, but they were apparently more interested in applause than chuckles: Nero – emperor and wannabe musician – employed a group of five thousand knights and soldiers to accompany him on his concert tours [and astroturfing was also part of the Roman legal system].